 - You see new icons on your desktop suddenly.

-Starting with Windows Vista, Microsoft introduced many security features in the operating system which were further improved upon in Windows 7 and Windows 8.
+Starting with Windows Vista, Microsoft introduced many security features in the operating system which were further improved upon in Windows 7, Windows 8.1 and Windows 10.
 Nevertheless, should your computer get infected with malware, there are ways to remove malware infections.